Arm yourself with the latest coaching resources and equipment so you can deliver real results by giving your players experiences they will love.

-Kiwi Squash is New Zealand’s national branded junior squash development programme.
-This world-class initiative is designed to engage primary and intermediate aged children into squash-based activities, developing their fundamental skills and improving their speed and agility, all whilst having fun.
-Kiwi Squash is delivered collaboratively by teachers, qualified coaches and squash club volunteers, creating strong links between schools and local squash clubs.
+Kiwi Squash is New Zealand’s national branded junior squash development programme designed to engage primary (Small Nix 5-8yrs) and intermediate (Big Nix 9-12 yrs) school-aged children into squash-based activities, developing their fundamental skills and improving their speed and agility, all whilst having fun.

-Clubs can download free resources (including certificates, posters, parent and school information leaflets and logos) from our website.
-For more information visit the Kiwi Squash section of our website.
+Clubs can also download free information and promotional resources (including certificates, posters, parent and school information leaflets and logos) from the Kiwi Squash section of our website.

+For coaches looking for one-on-one coaching and personal support, coach mentoring (and shadowing) is ideal.
+This allows you to learn from other coaches and receive feedback on your coaching.
 Coach mentoring is a process that aims to support and advance coaches at all levels of sport.
-Mentor coaches will work with the mentee coach to develop and strengthen their coaching skills, be a sounding board for problems, to help identify areas that could be further improved, or just be a source of motivation.
+Mentor coaches work with mentee coaches to develop and strengthen their coaching skills, be a sounding board for problems, to help identify areas that could be further improved, or just be a source of motivation.

 Mentors are not always 'Masters' but can be your peers as well - so as long as they can provide constructive and objective feedback to support you.
+They do not need to be from the same code either.
 Mentoring relationships can be formally structured with mentors assigned to coaches, or they can be informal and grown out of conversation.
 Regardless, they can be useful for coaches at all levels.

 Sport New Zealand provide a regular publication entitled New Zealand Coach Magazine that contains information on the latest trends in coaching.